JosephLucas/nix-workshop/code/05-package-management/01-dependency-management.md

 For a dependency resolution algorithm to determine what versions of dependency to use, it must first refer to a _registry_ that contains all versions available to all packages.
-Each package manager have their own registry, e.g. Hackage, npm registry, Debian registry, etc.
+Each package manager have their own registry, e.g. Hackage, npm registry, apt registry, etc.

 Package registries are usually mutable databases that are constantly updated.
 This creates an issue with _reproducibility_: the result